 In the online world, an email or search marketing campaign is required to get consumers to click and buy.
 The email or advertisement will take the consumer to a website landing page that sells the product.
-Purchasing must be simple and easy, as more than a couple of clicks and the customer will shop elsewhere.
-Do this by integrating the shopping basket and checkout page.
+Purchasing must be simple and easy, for example, by integrating the shopping basket and checkout page.
+Requiring more than a couple of clicks risks the customer shopping elsewhere.

 Businesses that Sell to Businesses

 In the online world, an email campaign or online advertising campaign can drive prospects to a website but is less likely to achieve an immediate sale.
-The eventual goal should be to secure a meeting with a sales representative to discuss the customer’s businesses requirements in more detail and guide him, her or them to completion of the sale.
-By providing information about the products and services, benefits, features, possibly pricing, and contact information the customer will reassure and win trust.
-Conceiving marketing activity as one of several steps in a longer, integrated, multi-step campaign that includes awareness and relationship building via direct mail, newsletters, video promotion, webinars, virtual exhibitions, conferences or live events and social media such as Twitter or Linked In will be more likely to persuade.
+The eventual goal should be to secure a meeting with a sales representative to discuss the customer’s businesses requirements in more detail and guide him, her or them to complete the sale.
+By providing information about the products and services, benefits, features, possibly pricing, and also contact information reassures customers and wins trust.
+Conceiving marketing activity as one of several steps in a longer, integrated, multi-step campaign is more likely to persuade.
+Consider awareness and relationship building via direct mail, newsletters, video promotion, webinars, virtual exhibitions, conferences or live events and also social media such as Twitter or Linked In .

 While there are differences in B2B vs. B2C marketing, the principles about engaging and building customer relationships remain the same.
 At the outset understand the customer journey from the customer’s point of view.
-Understand the sources of information and the selection criteria that the customer uses.
-Understand the triggers and barriers to building awareness and relationships, through to the sale.
+Also understand the sources of information and the selection criteria that the customer uses, and the triggers and barriers to building awareness and relationships, through to the sale.
 At each step along the journey, consider how the experience that your brand delivers is different or better than your competitors.
-And if it isn’t different and better, then work out improvements.
+And if is no different and better, then work out what improvements to make.